 Vision services and products covered by an HSA include:

 Prescription lenses, bifocals and progressive lenses are covered.
-You can also choose safety lenses or sports protection lenses, as well as UV-protective, light adaptive (transitions ) and polycarbonate lenses if you need them.
+You can also choose safety lenses or sports protection lenses, as well as UV-protective, photochromic lenses (such as Transitions) and polycarbonate lenses.

-Many types of contact lenses are available, including daily wear , extended wear and disposable.
-Toric lenses, which correct for astigmatism, and bifocal or multifocal contacts, are an option for those who have both near and distance prescriptions.
+Toric lenses, which correct for astigmatism, and bifocal or multifocal contacts are an option if you have presbyopia.

 Some HSAs also allow for the purchase of saline solution, contact lens cleaning fluid, eyeglass cleaner, wipes and even protective cases for your eyewear.